 Change Out Your Filter

-After you air conditioner has been running all summer long combating that Texas heat, you need to make sure that you change out the filter before winter.
-When dirt, dander and debris gets sucked it can really damage your system.
+After your air conditioner has been running all summer long combating that Texas heat, you need to make sure that you change out the filter before winter.
+When dirt, dander, and debris get sucked it can really damage your system.
 In fact, this is the most common system that HVAC systems end up breaking down.

 The first thing you should do is to swap out your filter, then go and pickup plenty of backup air filters so you’re ready to replace them as needed throughout the winter.

 Turn on Your Furnace A Few Times Before It Gets Really Cold

 Do not wait for the first really cold day to turn on and test out your furnace.
 Try your furnace out at least three times when it is still relatively mild out.
 You never know what happens to your heating system during the off-season.
 There can be build up, or even small animals in the ventilation systems or flue—which can prevent your HVAC system from working properly.

 Call A Professional for Regular Maintenance

 Every fall, you should schedule a professional maintenance appointment for your HVAC system.
 Your furnace is a complex piece of equipment, it not only has an internal flame, but it also uses carbon monoxide and natural gas to produce heat.
 In short, if you don’t have professional training on how to work with these elements, you shouldn’t mess with your system.

 With a professional tune-up you can make sure that you are safely getting your furnace cleaned and ready for heating system.
 This will help keep your house warm, help improve your air quality and make extend the life of your HVAC system as well.